How to Do Alterations

 How to Sew: Basic Clothing Alterations

 The quickest and easiest way to learn how to to do alterations for pants is with iron-on hemming tape.
 While this is a perfect solution for when you don’t know how to sew, the results aren’t permanent and you run the risk of the new hem coming undone.
 For a detailed tutorial for each type, read How to Hem a Skirt or How to Let Out Pants in 10 Steps.

-To hem your new pants or skirt, you’ll need to gather a few supplies: sewing machine, needle, thread that matches the fabric, scissors, pins and an iron.
+- To hem your new pants or skirt, you’ll need to gather a few supplies: a sewing machine, needle, thread that matches the fabric, scissors, pins, and an iron.

 - To begin, put your pants on inside out.
 You will need a friend to pin the hem up where you’d like it.
 Carefully take the piece off and make sure the hem lengths match and are even all around.
 Using your iron, press the new hem firmly.